martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

 Readable library
 =========================

-The library comes with some other capabilities, e.g.:
+The "readable" library comes with some other functions you can call, e.g.:

 *   curly-infix-read: Read a curly-infix-expression datum.
 *   neoteric-read: Read a neoteric-expression datum.